91902078/yb66/README.md

 bragg_calc() and crystal_fh() have already been updated to run correctly crystals like Muscovite, that have sites with the same type of atom but different occupancies.

-The local version of these routines are in a local copy of xoppy_xraylib_util.py
+The local version (slightly updated) of these routines are in a local copy of xoppy_xraylib_util.py

-On-going work is being doing to upgrade these routines for yb66, but need to access new crystal constants from dabax files.

-They are in xoppy_dabax_util.py than contains bragg_calc2() and crystal_fh2()

-The final goal is to merge the "*2()" routines into the original ones.

-For that, calc_bragg2() should make the job using dabax and be compatible with bragg_calc.
-Eventually, calc_bragg should be an interface to calc_bragg_xraylib and calc_bragg_dabax

-crystal_fh2 should merge in crystal_fh
+The bragg_calc routine has been upgraded for YB66 with new crystal data and f0 data.
+We use dabax files for that (http://ftp.esrf.fr/pub/scisoft/DabaxFiles/).
+For the moment is called bragg_calc2 and will replace bragg_calc.
+It can be found in xoppy_dabax_util.py.

+The crystal_fh does not need an update.

+We will replace bragg_calc by bragg_calc2.

 SHADOW
 ------